-In most cases, customers do not need to adjust the default voice activity detection (VAD) settings of the Vivox SDK.
-However, the ability to adjust VAD is provided, if needed.
+In most cases, customers do not need to adjust the voice activity detection (VAD) settings of the Vivox SDK.
+The VAD analyses the local captured audio to determine when the local user has started and stopped speaking.
+Transmitted audio is limited to these periods.
+This limits bandwidth and helps users have a better overall experience.
+If the default VAD settings are not working, the ability to adjust VAD is provided.

 To begin the VAD tuning process, try enabling the Automatically Adjusted VAD before trying your own values for the VAD settings.
 Do this by enabling the vad_auto